-Here we are going to discuss about a simple timer IC 555 project.
-The 555 timer IC can be used as an audio amplifier with astable multivibrator configuration.
-It functions as to carry out pulse width modulation (PWM) of audio signal.
-Current(I) capacity of 555 timer amplifier is 200mA which is sufficient to drive a small speaker.
-This simple 555 IC based amplifier circuit is a good substitute for conventional low power amplifiers.
-The low frequency audio signal is applied to the control voltage pin (5th pin) of 555 for pulse width modulation (PWM) generation.
-For beginners who want to know ‘what is PWM?’, read simple PWM modulation concept.
+Here we are going to discuss a simple timer IC 555 project.
+The 555 timer IC can be used as an audio amplifier with an astable multivibrator configuration.
+It functions to carry out pulse width modulation (PWM) of the audio signal.
+The Current(I) capacity of the 555 timer amplifier is 200mA which is sufficient to drive a small speaker.
+This simple 555 IC-based amplifier circuit is a good substitute for conventional low-power amplifiers.
+The low-frequency audio signal is applied to the control voltage pin (5th pin) of 555 for pulse width modulation (PWM) generation.
+For beginners who want to know ‘what is PWM?’,

 - Power supply